 - My current work focuses on the feminist new materialist implications of the concept of the epigenetic landscape (a metaphor/model developed by C.H.
 Waddington to model individual development.)
 My co-authored book, Graphic Medicine Manifesto (Penn State University Press 2015), with Ian Williams, MK Czerwiec, Michael Green, Scott T. Smith, and Kimberly Myers, appeared from Penn State Press in 2015.

 Currently I am working on comics and medicine.
 I teach a graduate seminar on comics, I co-edit a series at Penn State Press called Graphic Medicine, and my co-authored volume, Graphic Medicine Manifesto, has just been published by Penn State University Press.
 In 2015, with J. Ryan Marks, I edited the "Graphic Medicine" special issue of the journal Configurations, of the Society for Literature, Science, and the Arts, on "Graphic Medicine."

 - Rhetoric and Composition

-I publish on the rhetoric of science, medicine, and disability.
+I also do research and publish on the rhetoric of science, medicine, and disability.
 My current work on comics and medicine expands the notion of rhetoric to include visual rhetorics.